-A letter sent in advance of an interviewer call usually has a positive effect on the response rate, although there can be exceptions (see Luiten, 2011).
-Advance letters inform respondents about the purpose and importance of the survey, alert respondents that they will receive a visit, and promote the legitimacy of the survey.
-In many cases the advance letter itself is rather short and mainly highlights the purpose of survey participation.
-An enclosed leaflet then provides more information on the survey, what to expect, data privacy issues, and the use of the results.
+A letter sent in advance of an interviewer call can have a positive effect on the response rate.
+Advance letters provide information about the purpose and importance of the survey, alert target respondents that they will receive a visit from an interviewer, may receive a gift, and promote the legitimacy of the survey.